oracle-livelabs/database/datapump-x-platform-migration/04-xtts-prepare-phase/xtts-prepare-phase.md

 # Prepare Phase

 ## Introduction
 "__PREPARE PHASE__" is the first phase in the XTTS transfer.
+You're going to back up on source database the datafiles belonging to the tablespaces you want to transfer using XTTS.
+After a successful backup you're going to restore them on the target database side. <br>
-Here you keep the source database active and everyone can continue to use it.
+During this complete process the source database remains active and everyone can continue to use it.

 Estimated Time: 15 minutes